 Levi's main focus has been to promote the Reggae Reggae brand and the message it symbolizes.
 'I want to spread the word that if a black Brixtonian Rastafarian can make it with just a sauce, then you can make it too.'

-Levi hosted his debut series 'Caribbean Food Made Easy’ in which Levi aimed to make the vibrant tastes and healthy ingredients of Caribbean food more accessible.
-Following the success of Levi's Reggae Reggae cookbook in 2008, he has released numerous high quality books.
+In 2008, Levi hosted his debut TV series 'Caribbean Food Made Easy’ in which he aimed to make the vibrant tastes and healthy ingredients of Caribbean food more accessible, and it was accompanied by his iconic book of the same name.

-As well as cooking Levi continues to fulfill his passion for credible roots music and he has recently completed his latest studio album 'Red Hot' with its catchy summer single ‘So Out Of My Mind’ Levi’s Reggae Reggae Sauce CD is also still available with every penny going to Comic Relief.
+As well as cooking, Levi continued to fulfill his passion for credible roots music by releasing his studio album 'Red Hot' with its catchy summer single ‘So Out Of My Mind’, in 2009.

 The sauce was an instant hit.
 In exchange for a 40% stake in his business, he secured the support of millionaire ‘Dragons’, Peter Jones and Richard Farleigh for £50,000.
 Peter Jones helped to get the sauce listed by Sainsbury's, turning the dream into a reality.